 With the Taiba N’Diaye wind farm in Senegal, potential impacts to biodiversity were mitigated by developing sustainable solutions that benefited both ecology and local people.

-The Taiba N’Diaye wind farm, under construction in the Theis region of Senegal, is the first utility-scale wind power project in the country.
+The Taiba N’Diaye wind farm, under construction in the Thies region of Senegal, is the first utility-scale wind power project in the country.
 It is being developed by a company focused on renewable energy development in West Africa.

 Ramboll played a key role in providing specialist social and biodiversity input for project developers.